-- December 28, 2006.
-See footnote 4 below.
-Mr. DeZwirek is the son of Mr. Phillip DeZwirek.
-Phillip DeZwirek has served as our Chief Executive Officer and Chairman of the Board since 1979.
-The number of shares listed includes (i) the 1,250,000 shares of common stock issuable upon exercise of 3 the DeZwirek warrants, which shares are included in this prospectus, (ii) 250,000 shares of common stock issuable upon the exercise of warrants held by Green Diamond, (iii) 123,333 shares of common - stock owned by Green Diamond, and (iv) 1,334,360 shares of common stock held by lcarus.
-See footnote 4 below.
-Mr. DeZwirek is the father of Mr. Jason DeZwirek.
-Includes 123,333 shares of common stock owned by Green Diamond and 250,000 shares that may be purchased pursuant to warrants granted to Green Diamond on December 28, 2006.
-Icarus owns 50.1% of the outstanding shares of Green Diamond.
-Icarus is owned 50% by Phillip DeZwirek and 50% by Jason DeZwirek.
-Mr. Phillip DeZwirek and Mr. Jason DeZwirek are deemed to have shared voting and 4 investment control over the shares beneficially owned by Icarus, including the shares of common stock beneficially owned by Green Diamond.
-Ownership of our shares of common stock owned by Icarus, - 6 - Investment control over the shares beneficially owned by Icarus, including the shares of common stock beneficially owned by Green Diamond.
-Ownership of our shares of common stock owned by Icarus, including the shares of common stock beneficially owned by Green Diamond, is attributed to both Phillip DeZwirek and Jason DeZwirek.
-This information was obtained from a Form 4 filed with the SEC on March 22, 2007.
-This information was obtained from a Schedule 13G/A filed with the SEC on April 11, 2007.
+This information was obtained from a Schedule 13G/A filed with the SEC on Ebruary 4, 2005.

+This information was obtained from a Schedule 13G filed with the SEC on April 11, 2007.

 Richard J. Blum is our President and member of our Board of Directors.
 The number of shares listed includes 448,000 shares of our common stock that Mr. Blum has the right to purchase pursuant to a warrant, of which 224,000 shares of our common stock are included in this offering.
 Also includes 25,000 shares that may be purchased pursuant to options granted to Mr. Blum on October 5, 2001.

 David D. Blum is a Senior Vice President of CECO.
-The number of shares listed includes 335,000 shares of our common stock that Mr. Blum has the right to purchase pursuant to a warrant, of which 167 000 shares of our source of the store of shares listed includes 335,000 shares of our common stock that Mr. Blum has the right to purchase pursuant to a warrant, of which 8 9 - 167,000 shares of our common stock are included in this offering.
+The number of shares listed includes 335,000 shares of our common stock that Mr. Blum has the right to purchase pursuant to a warrant, of which - 167,000 shares of our common stock are included in this offering.

 Lawrence J. Blum is a Vice President of Kirk & Blum.
-The number of shares listed includes 217,000 shares of our common stock that Mr. Blum has the right to purchase pursuant to a warrant, of which 10 - 108,500 shares of our common stock are included in this offering.
+The number of shares listed includes 217,000 shares of our common stock that Mr. Blum has the right to purchase pursuant to a warrant, of which - 108,500 shares of our common stock are included in this offering.
 Thomas Flaherty has served as member of our Board of Directors since 2004.
-The number of shares listed includes (i) 40,105 shares of our common stock Mr. Flaherty has the right to purchase pursuant to 11 options granted to Mr. Flaherty on May 10, 2004, (ii) 5,000 shares that may be purchased pursuant to options granted January 5, 2005, and (iii) 5,000 shares of our common stock that may be purchased - pursuant to options granted June 21, 2006.
+The number of shares listed includes (i) 40,105 shares of our common stock Mr. Flaherty has the right to purchase pursuant to options granted to Mr. Flaherty on May 10, 2004, (ii) 5,000 shares that may be purchased pursuant to options granted January 5, 2005, and (iii) 5,000 shares of our common stock that may be purchased pursuant to options granted June 21, 2006.
 Donald Wright has served as a member of our Board of Directors since 1998.
-The number of shares listed includes 10,000 shares of our common stock that may be purchased pursuant to options granted 12 - January 5, 2005 and 5,000 shares of our common stock that may be purchased pursuant to options granted June 21, 2006.
+The number of shares listed includes 10,000 shares of our common stock that may be purchased pursuant to options granted - January 5, 2005 and 5,000 shares of our common stock that may be purchased pursuant to options granted June 21, 2006.
 Dennis Blazer has been our Chief Financial Officer and Vice President-Finance and Administration since December 2004.
-Includes 5,000 shares of our common stock that may be purchased pursuant to 13 - options granted June 21, 2006 Ronald Krieg has served as a member of our Board of Directors since April 20, 2005.
-Mr. Krieg has served on the Audit Committee since such time and, as of July 11, 2005, has served as Chairman of the 14 Audit Committee.
+Includes 5,000 shares of our common stock that may be purchased pursuant to - options granted June 21, 2006 Ronald Krieg has served as a member of our Board of Directors since April 20, 2005.
+Mr. Krieg has served on the Audit Committee since such time and, as of July 11, 2005, has served as Chairman of the - Audit Committee.
 The number of shares listed includes options to purchase 10,000 shares of our common stock pursuant to an option granted April 20, 2005 and 5,000 shares of our common stock that - may be purchased pursuant to options granted June 21, 2006.
 Arthur Cape has served as a member of our Board of Directors since 2005.
-The number of shares listed includes options to purchase 5,000 shares of our common stock pursuant to an option granted 15 May 25, 2005 and 5,000 shares of our common stock that may be purchased pursuant to options granted June 21, 2006.
+The number of shares listed includes options to purchase 5,000 shares of our common stock pursuant to an option granted May 25, 2005 and 5,000 shares of our common stock that may be purchased pursuant to options granted June 21, 2006.